miladr/jalali/README.md

 ## License ##
 - This bundle is created based on [Laravel-Date](https://github.com/swt83/laravel-date) by [Scott Travis](https://github.com/swt83) (MIT Licensed).
 - [Jalali (Shamsi) DateTime](https://github.com/sallar/jDateTime) class included in the package is created by [Sallar Kaboli](http://sallar.me) and is released under the MIT License.
-- This package was created by [Milad Rey](http://milad.io) and is released under the MIT License.
+- This package was created by [Milad Rey](http://milad.io) for Laravel < 5 and is released under the MIT License.
+- - This package was created and modified by [Morteza Parvini](http://morilog.ir) for Laravel >= 5 and is released under the MIT License.